 If you are wondering where the best place to stay in London is and want fashion and history, Soho is it.
 One of the most fashionable areas of London meets history with Nelson’s column and art at the National Gallery.

 Just behind it is Leicester Square, and right behind that, the cool cat that is Soho.
 Soho is one of the best spots for culinary fans of haute cuisine, with Michelin star restaurants, such as Social Eating House and Lima London, starting many food trends here.

 Trafalgar Square is for many, the most iconic spot in London, with the towering statue of the diminutive Lord Nelson watching over the city, with his trusty lion guards.

-Where to Stay in Soho and Trafalgar Square
+Where to Stay in Soho